Riggs, T. Lawrason (Thomas Lawrason), 1888-1943

 Abstract: Correspondence, diaries, letterbooks, financial papers, writings, scrapbooks, and memorabilia of the Farnam family of New Haven, Connecticut, 1721-1929.
 The papers of Henry Farnam (1803-1883), and two of his sons, Henry Walcott Farnam (1853-1933) and William Whitman Farnam (1844-1929) form this collection.
 The papers of Henry Farnam include personal and professional correspondence concerning his family, life in New Haven, and the building of several canals and railroads in Connecticut and...

 Call Number: MS 704

-Overview: The principal figures in the papers are T. Lawrason Riggs and his grandfather, George Washington Riggs.
+Abstract: The principal figures in the papers are T. Lawrason Riggs and his grandfather, George Washington Riggs.
 The papers of T. Lawrason Riggs, a Catholic priest, consist of correspondence, research materials and manuscripts for two works: "Joan of Arc and the Church" and "Readings in Church Latin."
 Also included are a notebook, photographs and memorabilia.
 His principal correspondents are Clarence J. McCabe and Alfred Purcell who wrote on Joan of Arc.
-Also letters from John LaFarge, Hamilton Holt and...
+Also letters from John LaFarge, Hamilton Holt...

 Call Number: MS 547

 Summary: The papers include correspondence (comprising over half of the collection), manuscripts of Samuel Wells Williams's Syllabic Dictionary of the Chinese Language, themes and lecture notes by Frederick Wells Williams, diaries, newspaper clippings, articles on China, maps, and pictures.
 The bulk of the correspondence relates to S. W. Williams, missionary, diplomat, and sinologue.
 The period between 1845 and 1855 has extensive correspondence with missionaries and...